xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures28.md

 ### Miscellaneous improvements

-* the ArangoShell now provides the convenience function `db._explain(query)` for retrieving a human-readable explanation of AQL queries.
-This function is a shorthand for `require("org/arangodb/aql/explainer").explain(query)`.
+* the AvocadoShell now provides the convenience function `db._explain(query)` for retrieving a human-readable explanation of AQL queries.
+This function is a shorthand for `require("org/avocadodb/aql/explainer").explain(query)`.

 * the AQL query optimizer now automatically converts `LENGTH(collection-name)` to an optimized expression that returns the number of documents in a collection.
-Previous versions of ArangoDB returned a warning when using this expression and also enumerated all documents in the collection, which was inefficient.
+Previous versions of AvocadoDB returned a warning when using this expression and also enumerated all documents in the collection, which was inefficient.

 * improved performance of skipping over many documents in an AQL query when no